AdnanBolifa/E_Closures-Epsilon-NFA/README.md

 # E-Closure
-Find all E-closures of all the elements in Epsilon-NFA
+Find E-closures of all the elements in Epsilon-NFA